Cape Flats Violence Escalates, 22 People Killed and 16 Critically Injured Over One Weekend

 WESTERN CAPE – At least 22 were killed across the Cape Flats over the weekend, as the area experienced three days of tragedy.

 Between Friday, 24 October 2025 and Sunday, 26 October 2025, 22 people died and 16 were critically injured.
-Mitchells Plain, Manenberg, Lavender Hill, Delft, Bonteheuwel, Seawinds, Elsies River, Kraaifontein and Philippi were all affected.
+Mitchells Plain, Manenberg, Lavender Hill, Delft, Bonteheuwel, Seawinds, Elsies River, Kraaifontein, and Philippi were all affected over the weekend.

 On Friday night, one person was killed after two people were shot in Tafelsig, Mitchells Plain.
 On the same evening in Manenberg, a husband and wife were ambushed and shot at a fuel station.
 The wife later succumbed to her injuries.

-The gun violence didn’t end there.
+The gun violence did not end there.
 On Saturday, 25 October, a 19-year-old was shot dead in Lavender Hill, while a woman was gunned down in Clarke Estate, Elsies River and another man was shot dead in Delft.

 On Sunday, the gun violence continued as a man was shot dead in Malmesbury, while in Lotus River, five people were shot.
-One person passed away, while the other four are in critical condition.
-Shootings were also recorded in Beacon Valley, Heideveld, Maitland and Eastridge.
+One person passed away, while the other four were in critical condition.
+Shootings were also recorded in Beacon Valley, Heideveld, Maitland and Eastridge on Sunday.

 The province did experience one non-gun-related crime, as a father was stabbed to death by his son in Bonteheuwel.